LBJ School Alumni Board - Member Biographies

 In addition to her MPAff, Isabel holds a B.S. in psychology from Lamar University.
 She is bilingual in Spanish and English.
 She is past president of the LBJ School Alumni Association – Houston Chapter, which was a forerunner of the Association’s current local chapter system.
 She has also served on the boards of directors of The Alley Theatre, Houston Area Women’s Center, Initiatives for Children, and Girls Incorporated of Greater Houston.
 She is currently serving on the Houston Area Steering Committee for Annie’s List.

-Jennifer Poulakidas (MPAff ’91) joined the Association of Public and Land-grant Universities (A۰P۰L۰U) in 2006, as vice president for congressional and governmental affairs.
-At A۰P۰L۰U, Jennifer works closely with the leadership of the Association’s 215 member institutions, including the presidents and the government relations officials of those universities, to promote public higher education’s positions to Congress and the Executive Branch on matters of science and research, student affordability and access, innovation and competitiveness, and internationalization, among other issues of importance to major public universities.
+Jennifer Poulakidas (MPAff 1991) joined the Association of Public and Land-grant Universities (APLU) in 2006 as vice president for congressional and governmental affairs.
+She works closely with the leadership of APLU’s more than 220 member universities to promote public higher education’s positions in Washington, DC on science and research, student affordability and access, innovation and competitiveness, and internationalization, among other issues of importance to major public universities.